-JAPANESE IRIS Iris ensata/Hanashobu
+JAPANESE IRIS Iris ensata/Hanashobu Approved by the AIS Board of Directors, March 9, 2021

 Garden judging of iris is based totally on performance in the garden.
 A well-trained judge can immediately recognize a quality cultivar and should never reward varieties with glaring deficiencies.
 Japanese iris flowers are distinctly different from those of other iris classes.
 Japanese iris (JI) bloom at a later period than any of the other iris and they present a unique challenge to the judge.